Web development and website management - A complete overview

 - Tracking

-As the first element of our overview, we will give you tips on how to give structure to your website.
-This is very important to give your users an optimal experience.
+As the first element of our overview, we will give you tips on how you can give your website structure.
+This is very important in order to offer your users an optimal experience.

 How do you build a website?

 The basic structure consists of a header, a body and a footer.
-Also, elements such as information about the company, product categories and contact options are mandatory parts of any website.
+In addition, elements such as information about the company, product categories and contact options are mandatory components of every website.

 To keep the user on the page, it is essential to follow a common thread.
 You can ensure this by keeping the wording and structure of each subpage consistent.
-In order for the user to find his way around, it is important to provide a clear navigation through which the user can reach important content with a maximum of two clicks and further content with a maximum of four clicks.
+To make it easy for the user to find their way around, it is important to provide clear navigation that allows the user to reach important content with a maximum of two clicks and other content with a maximum of four clicks.

-The intention of every website is to encourage the user to take action, i.e. to make a conversion.
+The intention of every website is to encourage the user to take an action, i.e. a conversion.
 A conversion can be, for example, a purchase, a subscription to a newsletter or the submission of an application.
-In order to be easier to find for the user, the structure should meet the usual SEO requirements.
-But more about this in the SEO section.
+In order to be easier for the user to find, the structure should meet the usual SEO requirements.
+But more on this in the SEO section.

 What is UX design?

-The UX (user experience) design ensures an ideal customer journey on your site.
-For this purpose, target groups are analyzed and user problems are identified, which need to be understood and solved.
+UX (user experience) design ensures an ideal customer journey on your website.
+This involves analyzing target groups and identifying user problems that need to be understood and solved.

-In general, it is important to follow the "mobile first" approach, as mobile usage is constantly increasing in the course of digitalization.
-Another element that contributes to a positive customer journey are breadcrumbs.
-This navigation bar shows the user which path he has followed on the website and therefore provides orientation.
-In general, it is important to guide the user through the funnel with as few distractions as possible (unnecessary links and texts).
+In general, it is important to follow the "mobile first" approach, as mobile use is constantly increasing in the course of digitalization.
+Another element that contributes to a positive customer journey is breadcrumbs.
+This navigation bar shows the user which path they have followed on the website and therefore provides orientation.
+In general, care should be taken to guide the user through the funnel with as few distractions as possible (unnecessary links and text).

-Important elements to generate leads (i.e. relevant users who take an action) and conversions are forms, newsletter signups, chat(bots) and download links.
-For online stores, the shopping cart should also be optimized by offering different payment methods, for example.
+Important elements for generating leads (i.e. relevant users who take an action) and conversions are forms, newsletter registrations, chat(bots) and download links.
+In online stores, the shopping cart should also be optimized, for example by offering different payment methods.

-We recommend that you work out the planned optimizations as a screen design in the first step and refine them with the help of in-depth interviews, eye-tracking and broad surveys.
-In the second step, the optimizations can then be tested on the website in the form of A/B tests, for example, to guarantee the optimal user experience.
+We recommend that you work out the planned optimizations as a screen design in the first step and refine them with the help of in-depth interviews, eye tracking and broad surveys.
+In the second step, the optimizations can then be tested on the website in the form of A/B tests, for example, in order to guarantee the optimal user experience.

-UI (User Interaction) Design follows on from UX Design and focuses on the visual implementation of the user experience.
-In this field, all elements with which the user interacts in the application or website are analyzed and optimized.
-Examples include icons, buttons, spacing, images, text, and boxed design.
+UI (user interaction) design follows on from UX design and focuses on the visual implementation of the user experience.
+In this specialist area, all elements with which the user interacts in the application or website are analyzed and optimized.
+Examples include icons, buttons, spacing, images, text and boxed design.

-In UI design, too, you should carry out testing in the various phases of development in order to stay as close as possible to the user's needs.
+You should also carry out testing during the various phases of the UI design process in order to stay as close as possible to the user's needs.

 Search Engine Optimization (SEO)

-In order to increase the visibility in search queries via Google, for example, we recommend optimizing your own site for this purpose.
-This field is called SEO (Search Engine Optimization) and pursues the long-term increase of the search engine ranking.
+In order to increase visibility in search queries via Google, for example, we recommend optimizing your website accordingly.
+This specialist area is called SEO (Search Engine Optimization) and aims to increase search engine rankings in the long term.

-SEO can be divided into three sub-areas: Internal preparations, OnPage optimizations and OffPage optimizations.
+SEO can be divided into three areas: internal preparations, on-page optimization and off-page optimization.

 What do I need for SEO?

-In the first step you should determine which topics your website covers or should cover.
-After that, keyword research can begin using tools such as Sistrix, Google Ads or Xovi.
-Pay attention to the differentiation between informal, transactional and navigational keywords during the research.
-In addition, you should think about the page structure of your website and determine which topics should be covered on which page.
-After the keyword research is done, the next step is to create the appropriate content.
+The first step is to determine which topics your website covers or should cover.
+Then you can start your keyword research using tools such as Sistrix, Google Ads or Xovi.
+Make sure to differentiate between informal, transactional and navigational keywords when researching.
+You should also think about the page structure of your website and determine which topics should be covered on which page.
+Once the keyword research is complete, it's time to create the right content.

-All SEO optimizations that can be done directly on the website are called OnPage factors.
+All SEO optimizations that can be carried out directly on the website are called on-page factors.
 These factors help the Google crawler to understand what the content is about and to assess whether it is relevant for the searcher.

 To ensure this, the content must be marked accordingly.
-Headlines should be structured according to H1 to H6, image descriptions should be equipped with keywords and uploaded in the appropriate image size.
-The URLs should also be optimized.
+Headings should be structured according to H1 to H6, image descriptions should be equipped with keywords and uploaded in the appropriate image size.
+URLs should also be optimized.
 Here it is important to keep them as short and meaningful as possible.
-In addition, there is the possibility to fill the title, meta and header tags with relevant keywords.
+There is also the option of adding relevant keywords to the title, meta and header tags.
 This is information about your website that is displayed in the search engine listing.

-Search engines like Google also evaluate the relevance for the user according to the usability of the website.
-To encourage the user to click further through the page, it should be well linked internally.
+Search engines such as Google also evaluate the relevance for the user according to the usability of the website.
+To encourage the user to continue clicking through the page, it should be well linked internally.
 External links to partners, customers or YouTube content should also be integrated.

-In general, the website should contain many interaction elements, because these index an interested user.
-Besides these elements, the loading time is also evaluated by e.g. Google.
+In general, the website should contain many interaction elements, as these indicate an interested user.
+In addition to these elements, the loading time is also evaluated by Google, for example.

-Make sure that you include relevant keywords in your content and update it regularly.
-Nevertheless, you should be careful not to use too many keywords, as Google categorizes this as keyword stuffing and therefore evaluates it negatively.
+Make sure that you integrate relevant keywords into your content and update it regularly.
+Nevertheless, you should be careful not to use too many keywords, as Google categorizes this as keyword stuffing and therefore rates it negatively.

-Besides the optimizations on the website itself, there are also external factors that contribute to a good ranking.
-These include, on the one hand, so-called backlinks.
+In addition to optimizations on the website itself, there are also external factors that contribute to a good ranking.
+These include so-called backlinks.
 These are links from relevant external sites (such as blogs or news sites) that link to your own website.
-The search engine algorithm evaluates a high number of backlinks positively, as this means that the page is relevant for users.
-Nevertheless, backlinks must be checked regularly for their functionality with tools such as Searchmetrics, since broken links are again evaluated negatively.
+The search engine algorithm rates a high number of backlinks positively, as this means that the page is relevant for users.
+Nevertheless, backlinks must be regularly checked for their functionality using tools such as Searchmetrics, as broken links are again rated negatively.

-To generate backlinks, guest posts can also be published on topic-relevant blogs or postings in discussion forums.
-Also entries of business information in local listings such as Google my Business, Bingplaces or Go Yellow help to gain authority and thus rise in search engine rankings.
+To generate backlinks, you can also publish guest posts on relevant blogs or postings in discussion forums.
+Posting business information in local listings such as Google my Business, Bingplaces or Go Yellow also helps to gain authority and thus rise in the search engine rankings.

-In the following we have listed the most common SEO tools:
+We have listed the most common SEO tools below:

 - Advanced Web Ranking